El contenido no se encuentra disponible en el idioma seleccionado. Estamos trabajando continuamente para agregar más idiomas. Gracias por su apoyo.

 Spark Streaming mainly uses the following classes:

-• JavaStreamingContext: main entrance of the Spark Streaming, which is used to provide methods for creating DStream.
-Intervals by batch need to be set in the input parameter.
+• JavaStreamingContext: main entrance of Spark Streaming.
+It provides methods for creating the DStream.
+A batch interval needs to be set in the input parameter.

 • JavaDStream: a type of data which indicates the RDDs continuous sequence.
 It indicates the continuous data flow.

-• JavaPairDStream: interface of KV DStream, which is used to provide the reduceByKey and join operations.
+• JavaPairDStream: API of KV DStream, which is used to provide the reduceByKey and join operations.

 • JavaReceiverInputDStream<T>: specifies any inflow accepting data from the network.